 Seeger arose during the Vietnam War when an applicant for conscientious objector status, Daniel Andrew Seeger, brought a claim that the First Amendment’s establishment and free exercise clauses had been violated by a draft board’s refusal to grant his application.
 The Universal Military Training and Service Act exempted those from service who by virtue of their “religious training and belief” were opposed to war.

-Supreme Court adopts expansive understanding of religion not based on belief in God
+Supreme Court adopts more expansive understanding of religious beliefs

-In its ruling, the Court adopted a test for religious belief that asks whether a belief has the same significance in a person’s life that clearly traditional religious belief would have.
+In its ruling on the case, the Supreme Court adopted a test for religious belief that asks whether a belief has the same significance in a person’s life that clearly traditional religious belief would have.

 The Court cited the expansive understanding of religion in the writings of theologians, noting in particular the work of Paul Tillich, who wrote that religion should be thought to encompass all “ultimate concerns” of people, whether or not expressed in traditionally religious language, such as through belief in God.